new23d/MCollective-MSI/README.md

 ## Prerequisites

 0. Puppet MSI from Puppet Labs installed.
 Tested with versions 3.3.2 and 3.4.3 .
+This setup [and the Windows Service] is configured to piggyback on the Gems and Ruby environment provided by the Puppet installation.

 ## Known Issues